Ekultek/Dagon/docs/README.md

 Updates that will be coming to Dagon soon include:

  - Rainbow table cracking
- - Dictionary attacks
- - The ability to download random dictionaries from random sources
- - Salsa hashing algorithms
+ - Further implementation of hashing algorithms
- - Full Tiger algorithms